GOP aims fire at Gaetz after McCarthy ouster

 The converging dynamics have House Republicans starting to lash out — with Gaetz taking a large chunk of the heat.

-“Matt Gaetz just got schooled by AOC and others, he was totally manipulated into doing this,” Rep. Garret Graves (R-La.), a close McCarthy ally, told reporters on Wednesday.
+“Matt Gaetz just got schooled by AOC and others; he was totally manipulated into doing this,” Rep. Garret Graves (R-La.), a close McCarthy ally, told reporters Wednesday.
 “There were eight so-called Republicans that got together with 208 Democrats to oust the Republican Speaker.”

 “I can’t believe he’s that stupid to be used, to be manipulated by AOC and others to create this outcome,” he added.